fullstackjam/k8s-gitops/README.md

 1. Fork the repository
 2. Create a feature branch from `upstream/master`
 3. Make your changes
-4. Test your changes with the sandbox environment
+4. Test your changes locally
 5. Submit a pull request

 ## 📋 Status